gravity-ui/timeline/README.md

 - Canvas-based rendering for high performance
 - Interactive timeline with zoom and pan capabilities
-- Support for events, markers, axes, and grid
+- Support for events, markers, sections, axes, and grid
+- Background sections for visual organization and time period highlighting
 - Smart marker grouping with automatic zoom to group - Click on grouped markers to zoom into their individual components
 - Virtualized rendering for improved performance with large datasets (only active when timeline content exceeds the viewport)
 - Customizable appearance and behavior